OneDrive/onedrive-sdk-csharp/docs/items.md

           .DeleteAsync();
 ```

-Get Children for an Item
+Get children for an Item
 -------------------------

 More info about collections [here](/docs/collections.md).